aklein4/LiNet/README.md

 ## Theory

-Linear transfer functions are come from the field of control theory, and are abstractions of real world systems.
+Linear transfer functions come from the field of control theory, and are abstractions of real world systems.
 The most simple transfer function is DC-gain, which only multiplies the input by some constant to get the output (in the context of deep learning, this represents regular 'weights' used in feed-forward networks).
 The next step up in complexity is what LiNet currently uses: the single-pole transfer function.

 The single-pole transfer function is the solution to the dynamics equation x' + ax = F. Systems described by this equation include the charge of a transistor with relation to voltage, and the velocity of an object moving through viscous friction with respect to force.